-Cervical Epidural Steroid Injections (CESI) and Other Interventions for the Treatment of Neck Pain and Upper Extremity Pain
+Cervical Epidural Steroid Injections (CESI) and Other Interventions for the Treatment of Neck and Upper Extremity Pain

 Additional CESIs can be offered towards the goals of the extinction of symptoms or the restoration of the initial response.
 It is postulated that the use of repeat injections, when there is a partial response to the prior, may lead to complete relief of pain, and, the best chance of establishing long term improvement of CR symptoms.
 Likewise, the use of additional injections to treat recurrent pain, following an initial cessation or substantial reduction of pain, may lead to improved long term outcomes.